SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 ---
 layout: post
 title: "⛪ Does Your Calvary Chapel Pass The Chuck Smith Test Or Does It Depart From Scripture?"
-date: 2024-03-06 3:25:00 -0500
+date: 2024-03-06 3:35:00 -0500
 categories: salvation
 published: true
 ---

-What do I mean by &ldquo;*depart from scripture*&rdquo;.
-To clarify, I am not talking about the 'isms of Protestantism.
+What do I mean by &ldquo;*depart from scripture.*&rdquo; To clarify, I am not talking about the 'isms of Protestantism.
 If you lean more Calvinistic, or more Arminian, **you are fine and not what I'm speaking of,** as I myself am ever so slightly more reformed.
 I'm speaking of heresy, like legalism, antinomianism, pelagianism, semi-pelagianism, etc. I've written this article to get a bird's eye view of Chuck Smith's original teachings, and to provide a resource for those who attend Calvary Chapels, to weigh them in the balances of scripture and it's founders original and sound message.

 <a name="contents" style="font-size:2.1em;color:black;">Contents</a>